 "This book needs to be read by all those with an interest in social work.
 Informed by a ringing rejection of neo-liberalism and by the insights of practitioners and users, it provides a compelling case for a social work profession and practice committed to social justice.
 A must-read."
 Chris Jones, Emeritus Professor of Social Policy and Social Work, University of Liverpool

 Dr Iain Ferguson worked for many years as a social worker and community worker in various settings in the west of Scotland.
 He currently teaches social work at the University of Stirling.
 He is the author of "Reclaiming Social Work: Challenging Neo-liberalism and Promoting Social Justice" (Sage, 2008) and is a co-founder of the Social Work Action Network.

-Rona Woodward qualified as a social worker in 1990 and worked in local authority social work services in London and the east of Scotland for 10 years, with a particular interest in children and young people at risk or in need, including young offenders.
-Having taken her MSc in criminal justice in 1999, she worked as a criminology researcher at Edinburgh University and taught social work at Glasgow Caledonian University before taking up her current post as lecturer in social work at Stirling in April 2004.
-She is an active member of the Social Work Action Network.
+Rona Woodward (1964-2014) qualified as a social worker in 1990 and worked in local authority social work services in London and the east of Scotland for 10 years, with a particular interest in children and young people at risk or in need, including young offenders.
+Having taken her MSc in criminal justice in 1999, she worked as a criminology researcher at Edinburgh University and taught social work at Glasgow Caledonian University and later Stirling University

 Social work in a divided society; The radical kernel; Neo-liberalism and social work; State social work: constraints and possibilities; The 'third sector': a radical alternative?; Beyond good intentions: the challenge from service users and carers; Rediscovering collective approaches; Conclusion: social work, a profession worth fighting for.